 At any time after a Formal Complaint is filed, either Party may request an Alternative Resolution.
 Each resolution process is guided by the same principles of fairness and respect for all Parties.
-Supportive Measures are available for all Parties, whether as Complainants or Respondents, to provide support and guidance throughout any process under CR-2.

 All Respondents will be presumed "not responsible" until a Determination is reached.